verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] It's my birthday.
 So you're legally required to read this
 - [ ] I said I like myself the way I am
 - [ ] I wanted to come to you with results.
 - [ ] That's your problem.
 And I'm your solution
+- [ ] There are men she chews and swallows, and then there are men she holds in her mouth until they dissolve.